silverstripe-australia/versionator/README.md

 * **--readme[=/output/path/for/files]** - Output a list of readmes for modules.
   If output path not specified, output is to versionator/workspace/readme

 ## Installing

-If you wish to run this from anywhere, create a shell script similar to
+If you wish to run this from anywhere, simply add your checkout of versionator to your PATH in your ~/.bash_profile (or ~/.bashrc) like this:

 ```
-#!/bin/bash
-php /home/user/path/to/versionator/index.php "$@"
+export PATH=$PATH:/path/to/versionator
 ```

-and place it in your */bin folder

 ## Example outputs